 On your resume.
 Even though employers might ask for a Social Security number as part of the employment application process, you shouldn’t have to put that number at the top of a resume you send online or even in the mail.
 This is sensitive information that you should only be submitting through a written form or application that you fill out and sign yourself.

 Check payments.
 There is never a need to write your SSN at the top of a check.
 Any company or individual that asks you to do this may be part of a scam.
 And even if they are completely legitimate, remember that if that check gets lost or is misplaced for some reason, your Social Security number could end up in the hands of a complete stranger or a scam artist.

 Bottom line: guard your social security number and question anyone who says they need it.
 You really don’t want to disclose your SSN unnecessarily, especially since identity theft is on the rise.

-- is it safe to give last 4 digits of social security number
+- is it ok to give your social when verifying application

-- is it safe to give out last four digits of social security number
+- should i give the las four digits of social security

 - Is it legimate for PCH ask for the last 4 dgis of you social secuity